Introduction

 lattice fcc 3.614

 This line sets the lattice type and lattice constant for the simulation.
-The lattice type is face-centered cubic (fcc), and the lattice constant is 3.614 Å. This is the lattice constant for Cu.
+The lattice type is face-centered cubic (fcc), and the lattice constant is 3.614 Å. This is the experimental lattice constant for Cu.

 Variables